Nass9/Projects/README.md

-Deep Learning :
+### Deep Learning :

     Predicting the number of air passengers (Python)

-    After a hudge work on data cleaning anf preprocessing we used some Machine Learning and Deep Learning methods to predict the number of air passengers of an airline company.
+    After a hudge work on data cleaning and preprocessing we used some Machine Learning and Deep Learning methods to predict the number of air passengers of an airline company.

     Machine Learning :